-The 2018 MIP has a built-in threshold such that zero bonus is paid if we achieve anything less than the entry level of the established performance goals for the year.
-When actual performance is greater than the target performance level in an amount set forth in the 2018 MIP, referred to as "over-achievement," the participant is eligible to receive up to the maximum bonus in the above table, an amount of up to two times the target award.
+The 2019 EMIP has a built-in threshold such that zero bonus is paid if we achieve anything less than the entry level of the established performance goals for the year.
+When actual performance is greater than the target performance level in an amount set forth in the 2019 EMIP, referred to as "overachievement," the participant is eligible to receive up to the maximum bonus in the above table, an amount of up to two times the target award.
 The following graph summarizes the payout of the established performance goals.

-MIP Performance Metrics
+EMIP Performance Metrics

-Performance for the 2018 MIP was measured in terms of EBITDA, inventory turns, personal performance and safety.
-These metrics were chosen because the Compensation Committee, and board of directors in the case of the Chief Executive Officer, concluded that using EBITDA and inventory turns as measures align the interests of the executives with those of our stockholders.
-Specific personal performance measures reward management for focusing on key individual criteria that are only indirectly captured through financial metrics.
-Safety, one of our Core Values, was chosen as a measure given its importance to our customers and to our reputation.
-The weightings for the four 2018 MIP metrics were as follows:
+Performance for the 2019 EMIP was measured in terms of EBITDA, safety, free cash flow and business objectives comprised of SG&A management and inventory reduction.
+These metrics were chosen because the Compensation Committee, and board of directors in the case of the Chief Executive Officer, concluded that using EBITDA, free cash flow and business objectives as measures align the interests of the executives with those of our stockholders.
+Safety, one of our Core Values, continues to be chosen as a measure given its importance to our customers and to our reputation.
+The weighting for the four 2019 EMIP metrics were as follows: